 The Oak Bottle can be used indefinitely as long as you clean and store it properly, however it can begin to lose its optimal oaking ability over time.
 But if it does, then just leave the alcohol in the bottle slightly longer and get the same oak flavor as before.
 And since the Oak Bottle is the fastest Oak Aging vessel in the world, a little bit longer is still going to be multiple times faster than anything else you could use to impart extravagant oak aged flavor into your wine or spirit.
 Based on our own experiments and feedback from customers, most Oak Bottle’s begin to impart less oak into wine and spirits after a few dozen normal aging cycles.
 But having said that, we have bottles we have been using back to back for over 50 uses now and they still impart just as much great oak aged flavor as they originally did.
 It really depends on the type of alcohol you have been using (since some higher proof alcohols have a tendency to saturate the oak faster since they are more solvent than other lower proof alcohols), how long your aging cycles have been, and how good of a job maintaining your oak bottle you have done.

-This is just the charring from the toasting process coming through the pours of the wood during the swelling process.
+This is just some of the char flakes from the charring process coming off of the inside walls of the wood during the swelling process.
 The burnt wood inside can exude the charring for the first few times the bottle is swelled.
 For this reason, it is best to leave a paper towel on the plate that is used under the bottle during the swelling process or use a disposable plate/tray.
 The steel rings can draw the carbon through the wood, this is why the rings tend to collect more black charring.

 Yes, with hot water.
 Do not use any soaps or detergent.
 Rinse with hot water under pressure and then rinse again with cold water.
 Repeat several times if necessary until the deposits of the wine or spirit have run out of it..
 The Oak Bottle should always be washed immediately after wine or spirit is transferred or poured out to prevent the growth of spoilage organisms.
 Another option is to use sulfur to clean thoroughly.